Cognigy/Documentation/docs/en/docs/live-agent/settings/account-settings.md

 ## General Settings

-You can change the general settings for an account, such as name and language and conversation logic.
+You can change the general settings for an account, such as name, language, and conversation logic.

 ### Account Name

-The name is the name of your account.
-When a user exists in multiple accounts, the name will be displayed to know in which account the user is logged in.
+The name is the name of your account as identifier and authentication for legal access.
+The name will always be displayed to know in which account the user is registered.

 ### Site Language

-The language is the language of your account.
-You can select available languages in a drop-down list when clicking on the language field.
+The language is the preferred site language of your account.
+You can select one of the available languages in a drop-down list when clicking on the language field.

 ### Conversation Limit per Agent

 The conversation limit per agent is the maximum number of conversations that a human agent can handle simultaneously.
-If all the agents reach the limit in an Inbox, new conversations will be unassigned, waiting for new agents to pick them up when their capacity decreases.
+If all the agents reach the limit in an Inbox, new conversations will be unassigned, waiting for new agents to pick them up when their capacity utilization decreases.
 The conversation limit applies to the total number of conversations across all inboxes.

 For example, the human agent is assigned to inboxes A and B, and the conversation limit is set to 2.
 In this case, the agent can handle two conversations simultaneously, regardless of the inbox they belong to.